If the shoe fits: Love leads Carolina over UCLA into Elite 8

 - Caleb LoveAmerican basketball player

-PHILADELPHIA (AP) Turns out, the best explanation for the shooting spree Caleb Love put on for North Carolina was also the simplest.
+PHILADELPHIA — Turns out, the best explanation for the shooting spree Caleb Love put on for North Carolina was also the simplest.

 It’s gotta be the shoes.